iberdinsky-skilld/sdc-addon/README.md

             - m-paragraph--grid
         slots:
           content:
-            # 1. Basic Props
+            # 1. Basic Props and Slots
-            # This card uses only the basic default props defined in the component YAML.
+            # This card uses only the basic default props and slots defined in the component YAML.
             - type: component
               component: 'umami:card'